 • Red Boat Fish sauce

-It is the vegan version of the fish sauce, which is made by seaweed and no by fish.
+It is the vegan version of the fish sauce, which is made with seaweed and not by fish.
 It is made with organic ingredients and has immense flavor.
-It is also gluten free.
+It is also gluten-free.

 The taste is similar to the fish sauce but vegan.
 It doesn’t smell like fish sauce, as said it is made by seaweed keeping the aroma away from a fish smell.